 Within the overall internal regulatory framework on risk management, aspects related to the management of risks of a social, environmental and financial nature are also considered.
 The CDP Group is strongly committed to making responsible investment decisions, in compliance with the changes in the reference legislation, and operates in such a way as to constantly improve its procedures and transparency.

 The CDP Group adopts a prudent approach in monitoring its risks and attributes particular importance to the potential risks associated with ethical, social, environmental and governance aspects associated with investment and shareholding decisions.
 It does this by carrying out due diligence for reputational purposes, to ensure that its risk management is in line with the standards adopted by similar international organisations.

-In this regard, as part of the due diligence process for transactions governed by specific internal policies, CDP Group acquires formal documentation, where necessary, to prove that there are no negative environmental and social impacts or the existence of impact mitigation initiatives, which is one of the elements of the overall evaluation of the initiatives themselves.
+In this regard, as part of the due diligence process for transactions governed by specific internal policies, the CDP Group acquires formal documentation, where necessary, to prove that there are no negative environmental and social impacts or the existence of impact mitigation initiatives, which is one of the elements of the overall evaluation of the initiatives themselves.

 For further information on Governance and risk management, please refer to the 2021 Integrated Report